bracesproul/langgraphjs-examples/README.md

 - [Intro](./intro/README.md) - Introduction to LangGraph.js, Studio, and Cloud.
 - [Human in the Loop](./human_in_the_loop/README.md) - Introduction to Human in the Loop (HITL) concepts.
 - [Stockbroker](./stockbroker/README.md) - Advanced HITL example with a stockbroker agent.
-- [Streaming Messages](./streaming_messages_frontend/README.md) - Next.js web app connected to a LangGraph Cloud deployment to show off different message streaming types.
+- Streaming Messages ([Examples](./streaming_messages/README.md), [Frontend](./streaming_messages_frontend/README.md)) - Next.js web app connected to a LangGraph Cloud deployment to show off different message streaming types.